As you may have guessed, LLCs must be registered with the Secretary of State department in order to provide that protection.

 How Do I Find the Owner of an LLC in Illinois?

-The Department of Business Services in Illinois allows you to search business names online.
+The Department of Business Services in Illinois allows you to search for business names online.
 You can find the owner of limited liability companies by searching in their database.
-Type in the entity's file number or its business name to get a detailed report.

 How Do I Look Up an EIN Number in Illinois?